 - Tricyclic antidepressants, MAO-inhibitors, venlafaxine: Avoid if possible, since lethal overdoses can occur relatively easily with these medications.

 - Electroconvulsive therapy: used for major depressive disorder and bipolar disorder that does not respond to other treatments.

 - Pharmacological therapy

-- Counseling on improvement of social circumstances that constitute risk factors for suicidal behavior (e.g., changing living conditions and increasing social contacts and a sense of connectedness)
+- Improvement of social circumstances; that constitute risk factors for suicidal behavior (e.g., changing living conditions and increasing social contacts and a sense of connectedness)

 If antidepressants such as SSRIs are given, the increase in energy and motivation occurs sooner than the improvement in mood.
 Therefore, suicide risk may increase during the first weeks of treatment.
 Close observation and frequent follow-ups are vital!

 If there is any evidence of suicidal ideation, all firearms should be removed from the patient's home!